Quick facts

 A day at Wild Ride

-A day at Wild Ride usually starts with breakfast prepared by the staff; it is simple but well-made and includes porridge, yogurt, fruit, eggs, and coffee.
-The horses are fed early – the responsibility rotates among the guests – and then each person is responsible for grooming and saddling their horse before the day's ride.
-Riding typically starts in the morning and takes place in small groups, adapted to experience and pace.
-Often, there is a longer ride each day, usually around four hours, but sometimes longer on full-day trips with a picnic in the bush.
-The landscape constantly varies – open savannahs, hills, rock formations, river stretches, and large water holes – and the pace is adjusted according to the weather and the group.
-During warmer periods, the riding is planned accordingly, and some days end with bareback swimming in one of the reserve’s three ponds.
-After riding, there is time for relaxation – resting by the pool, reading, taking a nap, or going for a walk in the local area.
-Lunch is informal and prepared by the guests themselves with what is available – often leftovers from the night before, sandwiches, eggs, or simpler dishes.
-The days are airy and flexible.
-In the evening, everyone gathers again in camp, where dinner is served.
-It usually consists of homemade, nutritious food with a focus on variety and good ingredients.
-After dinner, you can unwind by the fire, discuss the day's riding, or go to bed early – days in the saddle are long and energy-consuming.
-On certain evenings, when the weather and moon phase permit, full moon rides are offered, something that is only possible in reserves without the Big Five.
-Aside from riding, there are several other activities for those who want to relax or take a break from the saddle.
-The reserve offers hiking and nature walks, and it is possible to join town trips for shopping or errands.
-For those staying longer, there is an option for a 2–3 night excursion to Kruger National Park with game drives, national park visits, and experiences with elephants and hippos.
-All excursions are organized with safety in focus and led by experienced local partners.
+A day at Wild Ride usually begins with breakfast prepared by the staff.
+It is simple but well made and includes, among other things, porridge, yoghurt, fruit, eggs and coffee.
+The horses are fed early (responsibility rotates among guests), and you are responsible for grooming and saddling your own horse before the day’s ride.
+Riding usually starts in the morning and takes place in small groups, adapted to experience level and pace.
+You will often do one longer ride per day, typically around four hours, but sometimes longer on full-day rides with a picnic in the bush.
+The landscape changes constantly – open savannahs, hills, rock formations, river stretches and large waterholes – and the pace is adjusted according to weather and group.
+During warmer periods, rides are planned accordingly, and some days end with a bareback swim in one of the reserve’s three dams.
+After riding, there is time to recover – relax by the pool, read, take a nap or join a walk.
+Lunch is informal and prepared by guests themselves with what is available – often leftovers from the previous evening, sandwiches, eggs or simpler dishes.
+The days are spacious and flexible.
+In the evening, everyone gathers again at camp, where dinner is served.
+It usually consists of homemade, nutritious food with a focus on variety and quality ingredients.
+After dinner, you can unwind by the fire, talk through the day’s riding or head to bed early – days in the saddle are long and demanding.
+On some evenings, when weather and moon phase allow, full moon rides are offered, something only possible in reserves without the Big Five.
+In addition to riding, there are several other activities for those who want to unwind or take a break from the saddle.
+In the reserve, guided walks are offered, and it is possible to join town trips for shopping or errands.
+For those staying longer, there is the option of a 2–3 night excursion to Kruger National Park with game drives, national park visits, and experiences with elephants and hippos.
+All excursions are organised with safety in focus and led by experienced local partners.

 More information